Siblings of Direct Sums of Chains: Definitions and Examples

 A \textit{poset (partially ordered set)} is a binary relation $P=(V,\leq)$ where $\leq$, the {\em order} of $P$, is reflexive, antisymmetric and transitive.
 If a poset $P$ is given, by $\leq_P$, we mean the order of $P$.
 Let $P=(V,\leq)$ be a poset.
 By an element $x$ of $P$ we mean $x\in V$.
 Two elements $x, y \in P$ are called \textit{comparable} if $x \leq y$ or $y \leq x$, otherwise they are \textit{incomparable}, denoted by $x \perp y$.
 A \textit{chain} ({\em linearly ordered set}), resp an \textit{antichain}, is a poset whose elements are pairwise comparable, resp incomparable.
 Any substructure of a chain is called a {\em subchain}.
-Let $\kappa$ be a cardinal.
-We denote a chain, resp an antichain, of size $\kappa$ by $C^\kappa$, resp $A^\kappa$.
+For $n<\omega$, we denote a chain of size $n$ by $C^n$.

 Let $\{C_i\}_{i\in I}$ be a family of chains.
 Their {\em direct sum}, DSC in short, denoted by $\mathcal{D}=\bigoplus_{i\in I} C_i$, is the disjoint union of the $C_i$ such that for two elements $x, y \in \mathcal{D}$, $x\leq_\mathcal{D} y$ if and only if for some $i\in I$, $x, y\in P_i$ and $x\leq_{P_i} y$.
 Let $\mathcal{D}=\bigoplus_{i \in I}C_i$ be a DSC.
 Each chain $C_i$ is called a {\em component} of $\mathcal{D}$.
 A component of $\mathcal{D}$ is \textit{trivial} if it consists of a single element.
 By a countable direct sum of chains $\mathcal{D}$ we mean that the number of components of $\mathcal{D}$ is countable and that every component of $\mathcal{D}$ is countable.